KDE/digikam-doc/getting_started/quick_start.rst

 .. important::

     All Artificial Intelligence based features in digiKam are fully autonomous and only works on your computer.
+Nothing is shared over the Internet.

 No data is shared over the Internet and no extra Cloud webservice are used in all cases.
 The neural network engines are based on the `C++ OpenCV frameworks <https://learnopencv.com/deep-learning-with-opencvs-dnn-module-a-definitive-guide/>`_ and downloaded model files are the core data architecture and learned parameters previously computed to realize a specific task, as to recognized a face for example.